Explore the Wicklow Way: Ireland’s Premier Hiking Trail.

 Duration

-This eight-day walking holiday will cover over 70 km through the spectacular landscapes of Wicklow, known as “The Garden of Ireland.”
-Each self-guided walking tour can be adapted to meet your preferences.
-Our sample itinerary follows a south-to-north route (towards Dublin), so once you complete your trek, you’ll be just about an hour away from Dublin city centre.
-Alternatively, you can choose to start your journey in Dublin and conclude in Tinahely.
+Embark on an exhilarating eight-day walking holiday, covering over 70 km through the enchanting landscapes of Wicklow, widely recognized as “The Garden of Ireland.”
+Our self-guided walking tours can be tailored to fit your personal preferences.
+The suggested itinerary follows a south-to-north route towards Dublin, allowing you to end your trek just an hour from Dublin city centre.
+Alternatively, start your adventure in Dublin and finish in Tinahely.

 Prices / Dates